Internship Admissions, Support, and Initial Placement Data

 The internship follows the recruiting practices outlined by the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 In order to be considered for an internship, candidates must fulfill the following qualifications:

-• Are enrolled in a doctoral program in counseling or clinical psychology
+• Are enrolled in an APA accredited doctoral program in counseling or clinical psychology

-• Expected to submit departmental documentation that all formal coursework, practica, comprehensive examinations, and dissertation proposal defense have been successfully completed by the time internship begins in mid-July
+• Expected to submit departmental documentation that all formal coursework, practica, comprehensive examinations, and dissertation proposal defense have been successfully completed by the November 1 deadline for application

 • Expect to have completed a minimum of three years of graduate training

-• Have completed a minimum of 800 practicum hours, of which at least 450 were in direct provision of clinical services.
-Strict adherence to our required clinical practicum hours will likely be relaxed due to the disruptions to training the pandemic has caused.
+• Have completed a minimum of 800 practicum hours, of which at least 450 were in direct provision of clinical services

-Note: Due to dual role conflicts, anyone who has accessed IU CAPS services, beyond an initial intake, during their doctoral career is not eligible for an internship at IU CAPS.
+Note: Due to dual role conflicts, anyone who has accessed IU Counseling and Psychological Services (CAPS) services, beyond an initial consultation/case management appointment, is not eligible for an internship at IU CAPS.

-Indiana University and Indiana University Student Health Center CAPS are committed to being open and accessible to clients, staff, and trainees from all ethnic, racial, and personal backgrounds.
-CAPS and the internship fully abide by Indiana University’s Non-Discrimination/Equal Opportunity/Affirmative Action policy.
+Indiana University and Indiana University Student Health Center CAPS are committed to being open and accessible to clients, staff, and trainees from all diverse identities.
+CAPS and the internship fully abide by Indiana University’s Non-Discrimination/Equal Opportunity/Affirmative Action policy

 Learn how to apply